coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 ## Income autopilot 3

-### Mba (Management by Absence)
+### MBA (Management by Absence)

 - "A company is stronger if it is bound by love rather than by fear.
-If the employees come first, then they’re happy." — HERB KELLEHER
+If the employees come first, then they’re happy." — Herb Kelleher

-## How ro escape the office
+## How to escape the office

 - "By working faithfully eight hours a day, you may eventually get to be a boss and work twelve hours a day." — ROBERT FROST, American poet